Current as of July 2021 | Download print version (in PDF)

 Foundations and Funds

 Most of the provisions for foundations apply to registered institutes as well, with the exception of provisions related to the foundation’s endowment (Civil Code Article 418).
-This may be interpreted to mean that it is possible to merge one registered institute with another or to split it into two or more registered institutes.

 Public Benefit Corporations

 When the Board of Trustees of a PBC decides to terminate the PBC and to liquidate its assets, the PBC’s founder(s) must be informed and may act to prevent the termination (Law on PBCs Article 8(2)).
 The PBC’s liquidation balance after termination may be transferred only to a PBC identified in the organization’s statute or determined by the Board of Trustees (Law on PBCs Article 4(4)).
 If there is no other PBC willing to acquire the property or liquidation balance, the local government where the PBC was registered will keep the remaining assets or transfer it to the state.
 Additionally, in this case, the assets must be allocated to a public benefit activity (Law on PBCs Article 9(6)-(10)).
 However, if the founder is a public entity, the liquidation balance of the PBC must be transferred to the founder, unless the incorporation document issued by the founder(s) identifies another PBC to take over the remaining assets after termination of the PBC (Law on PBCs Article 9(6)-(10)).

 1. GENERAL ACTIVITIES